 Video: https://vimeo.com/1021976169

-Sea cave, wire, cello bow.
+Sea cave, wire, brass, cello bow.

-The resonance of a sea cave—activated by Rigby’s sound sculptures and cello bows—speaks to the way geologic time shapes physical space and acoustical range.
-When we hear the resonant signature of a sea cave being activated by a sound sculpture, we are listening to the cave’s acoustical anatomy as well as its history.
-We are hearing the resonance of centuries of climatic phenomena acting upon the site.
+The resonance of the sea cave—activated by Rigby’s sound sculptures and cello bows—speaks to the ways that geologic time and tidal hydraulics shape physical space and acoustical range.
+When we hear the cave’s resonant signature being activated by the sound sculpture, we are listening to the cave’s acoustical anatomy as well as its history.
+We are hearing the resonance of millennia of climatic phenomena acting upon the site.
+Vibrational architecture opens our minds to geologic forces and geologic time.
+Reverberations, echoes, decays all speak to a cave’s material and spatial conditions, sonic histories, and potential futurities.
+What does it mean to find new ways to listen, to pay attention, in these uncertain times?
+Can paying attention manifest as a kind of consciousness, a kind of political act?

 The sound sculpture, installation and performance left no trace on the sea cave or the surrounding environment.